abbasdx/ToDoApp-Kotlin/README.md

-# 📋 To-Do App (In Development)
+# 📋 To-Do App

-This is a **To-Do Application** currently under development.
-The app aims to provide users with a simple yet powerful way to manage their daily tasks effectively.
+It is a user-friendly **To-Do Application** built with Kotlin and Jetpack Compose, designed to help users manage their daily tasks effortlessly.

 ---